(From my old website: relevant now as I am reposting on my 33rd birthday)

-Take Philadelphia for example.
+Take Philadelphia for an example.
 It is no secret the Philadelphia public school system is in shambles, but there is also an influx of young professionals heading into the city causing noticeable transformations in its neighborhoods.
-So what does the 30 year old couple do when it comes time to deciding where to send their first child to school?
+So what does the 30 year old couple do when it comes time to deciding where to send their children to school?

-They could stay in the city and send her to public school.
-Sure the neighborhood is great and there are cool restaurants and cafes everywhere, but graduation rates at the closest public school are crap and bullying is rampant.
-Nearby there are good private schools, but are they affordable given both parents have student loan debts that exceed their annual salaries?
-Salaries, which aren’t as high as they were hoping, because they lacked the ‘experience’ that they couldn’t gain while they were going to college to get the degree they were told they needed for the same job.
+They could stay in the city and send them to public school.
+Sure, the neighborhood the live in might be great with cool restaurants and cafes everywhere, but graduation rates at the closest public school are likely crap and bullying rampant.
+Nearby there are likely good private schools, but are they affordable given both parents have student loan debts that exceed their annual salaries?
+Salaries, which aren’t as high as they were hoping because the return on a college education has been diminishing as fast as its cost has been increasing.

 This couple could move out to the suburbs.
 Of course, that means commuting to work which has its costs, and most likely more money spent on child care, but at least the schools are better.
 Or maybe one of the parents quits their job and tries home schooling or one of the new online programs for k-12 education.